 Transfer the prawns to a mixing bowl and add black pepper, soy sauce, sake, grated garlic, grated ginger, scallop stock powder, cornstarch, garlic chives and white onion.
 Mix until the ingredients are evenly distributed.

 Take a gyoza wrapper and place it on your flattened palm.
-Add 1 tbsp of filling to the centre and spread it evenly, leaving a finger-width border around the edge.
+Add 1 tbsp of filling to the center and spread it evenly, leaving a finger-width border around the edge.
 Lightly wet the edge with cold water.

 Fold the wrapper in half but don't let the edges touch yet.
 Pinch one corner to start the pleat.